 The synthetic setting.
-There are 2 - dimensional and <math>3 - dimensional versions, each of which begins with a nonempty set, which is calledthe planeorthe space.
-The elements of this set are generally calledpoints.
-The "undefined concepts" oflinesand (in the <math>3 - dimensional case) planes are families of proper subsets of the plane or the space, and a point is said to lie on a line or a plane if and only if it is a member of the appropriate subset.
+There are 2 - dimensional and 3 - dimensional versions, each of which begins with a nonempty set, which is called the plane or the space.
+The elements of this set are generally called points.
+The "undefined concepts" of lines and (in the 3 - dimensional case) planes are families of proper subsets of the plane or the space, and a point is said to lie on a line or a plane if and only if it is a member of the appropriate subset.
 There are several equivalent ways to formulate the other "undefined concepts" in Euclidean geometry, and our choices will be a priori notions of (1) distance between two points and (2) angle measurement.
 These data are assumed to satisfy certain rules or geometric axioms.
 These rules split naturally into several groups.
-We shall discuss the first of these (the Axioms of Incidence) below, and the remaining groups will be covered in the following four sections of this unit.
+We shall discuss the first of these (the Axioms of Incidence) below, and the remaining groups will be covered in the following three sections.

 This definition might appear circular since trigonometric functions are usually defined in elementary courses by means of geometry.
-However, it is also possible to define the sine and cosine functions (and hence their inverses) mathematically with no formal use of geometry; in particular, this is described in Appendix F of Ryan and in the file http://math.ucr.edu/~res/math133/verifications.pdf.
+However, it is also possible to define the sine and cosine functions (and hence their inverses) with no formal use of geometry; in particular, this is described in Appendix $\bf F$ of Ryan.

-As noted before, in a completely analytic treatment of Euclidean geometry, it would be necessary to verify explicitly that the interpretations for "undefined concepts" satisfy the synthetic axioms.
-We shall simply assume that the analytic interpretations satisfy all of the geometric axioms to be described in this unit; a detailed verification of these assumptions appears in the previously cited file.
-Although the formal verifications of these geometric axioms are theoretically indispensable, the details of the proofs are difficult to follow in places and not necessarily enlightening for the purposes of this course (see the previously cited file http://math.ucr.edu/~res/math133/verifications.pdf for a systematic but sophisticated approach to verifying the axioms).
+In a completely analytic treatment of Euclidean geometry, it would be necessary to verify explicitly that the interpretations for "undefined concepts" satisfy the synthetic axioms.
+We shall simply assume that the analytic interpretations satisfy all of the geometric axioms to be described in this unit.
+Although the formal verifications of these geometric axioms are theoretically indispensable, the details of the proofs are difficult to follow in places and not necessarily enlightening for the purposes of this course.

-In nearly all approaches to Euclidean geometry, drawings and figures to illustrate proofs are important, both as indispensable motivation and as aids to understanding the arguments.
+In all approaches to Euclidean geometry, drawings and figures to illustrate proofs are important, both as indispensable motivation and as aids to understanding the arguments.
 Without visual intuition, it is difficult to imagine how or why classical Euclidean geometry might ever have been developed.
 However, in keeping with the remark by Forder, the arguments must be constructed so that the figures play no formal role in the sequence of logical deductions (see also the quotations at the end of this section).